 Frequently Asked Questions

-How Do Buy-Now-Pay-Later Apps Work?
+How Do Buy Now, Pay Later Apps Work?

-Buy-now-pay-later apps help you get what you need today while deferring payments.
+BNPL apps help you get what you need today while deferring payments.
 Typically, you’ll make a downpayment and then pay the rest over a set period.
 Each app’s payment terms are different, so be sure to compare your options before making a purchase.

-Can Buy-Now-Pay-Later Apps Help You Build Credit?
+Can Buy Now, Pay Later Apps Help You Build Credit?

 Some BNPL apps can help you build credit, but most don’t.
 You’ll have to check whether the app reports your payment history to the credit bureaus, which helps improve your credit profile and score.

-What Credit Score Do You Need for Buy-Now-Pay-Later Apps?
+What Credit Score Do You Need for Buy Now, Pay Later Apps?

-Buy-now-pay-later credit score requirements vary from app to app.
+BNPL credit score requirements vary from app to app.
 Generally, the companies don’t publicly disclose the score needed.
 Some apps will run a credit check or verify your income before approving your purchase.

-We carefully reviewed 10 buy-now-pay-later services before naming our top picks.
+We carefully reviewed 10 BNPL services before naming our top picks.
 We considered ease of use, availability, interest rate, loan terms, and fees.
 We also factored in special features like personal finance education resources and whether using the app helps build your credit.